• Home

 Rinsing is my favorite part.
 It’s like opening a gift to see what appears,.

-Step 5: Wash, dry, and iron the napkins
+Step 5: Wash, dry, and iron your tie dye napkins

 Follow the package instructions to wash and dry the tie-dye napkins.
 Then iron them to further set the dye and also make them nice and crisp for gifting.

-Be sure to pin this tie-dye cloth napkins DIY gift idea:
+Be sure to pin this tie-dye idea for making cloth napkins as a DIY gift:

 DIY tie-dye cloth napkins in indigo, turquoise blue, and purple